In an emergency call 999 and ask for Police then Mountain Rescue

 According to records the team has had in excess of 80 members over the years.
 Currently there are 26 members on the call out list including 4 dog handlers, 2 SARAA drone pilots and 7 probationary members.

 Assynt Mountain Rescue covers many popular hills in Sutherland and Caithness, from Suilven, Cul Mor and Ben Mor Assynt, north to Ben Klibreck, Ben Hope and Ben Loyal.
-Although many of the mountains are not munros, they are often remote and challenging.
+Although many of the mountains are not Munros, they are often remote, steep and technically challenging.
+There is also the isolated peninsula of Cape Wrath and sea stacks such as Old Man of Stoer.

 Border Search and Rescue Unit provide mountain rescue cover in the south east of Scotland, including the Lammermuir and Cheviot hill ranges.
 All members of the team are volunteers who live and work in the local community.
 We are on call to provide emergency assistance 24/7/365.
 Border SAR is affiliated to Scottish Mountain Rescue.